 As a member-driven association, your input on SRNA’s initiatives and your perspectives on issues are essential to helping advance, innovate and optimize our profession.
 Resolutions are an important tool that help shape our focus.
-Understanding the process and timelines for developing and submitting resolutions is critical to ensuring your input is presented at the upcoming Annual Meeting.
+Understanding the process and timelines for developing and submitting resolutions is critical to ensuring your input is presented.

 What is a resolution?